Breathe Better with Whole-Home Air Filtration in Elkhart

 Electrostatic Filters

-There are a couple of electronic filtering systems you can install in your home.
+There are a couple of electronic filtration systems you can install in your home.

-An electrostatic filter uses magnetically charged material to capture.
-These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+An electrostatic filter relies on magnetically charged components to attract particles.
+These washable filters are 97 percent effective at extracting microscopic particles from your home’s air.
+In addition, they’re also 30 times more effective than everyday filters.

-An electronic air cleaner applies a high-voltage magnetic charge to catch particles.
+An electronic air cleaner applies a high-voltage magnetic charge to trap particles.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, produced elsewhere in your home.
+Some models can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+It can even decrease ozone, a known lung irritant, created elsewhere in your home.